dfguan/purge_dups/README.md

 src/pbcstat *.paf (produces PB.base.cov and PB.stat files)
 src/calcuts PB.stat > cutoffs
 ```
+**Notice** If you have a large genome, please set minimap2 ``-I`` option to ensure the genome can be indexed once, otherwise read depth can be wrong.

 ### Step 1.
 Split an assembly and do a self-self alignment.
 Commands are following:

 ```